And you all may be Rulers of the Queen's Navee!"

 - Hayate and Reinforce are mostly confined to desk jobs in Magical Girl Lyrical Nanoha StrikerS.
 It's safer that way, since they both qualify for the Person of Mass Destruction trope (although while Hayate is the highest-ranked mage in the series, her power is only useful for bombardment and is almost useless in most fights).

-- They seem to have returned to the battlefield in Nanoha Force but Hayate's first CMOA in that series went awry and she got stabbed in process.
+- They seem to have returned to the battlefield in Magical Record Lyrical Nanoha Force but Hayate's first CMOA in that series went awry and she got stabbed in the process.

 - The Kages in Naruto are generally this, since they are responsible for running their villages.
 They do get a piece of the action every now and again, but they send others out on missions.

 - Salaakk of the Green Lantern Corps handles the day-to-day operations while the Guardians of the Universe focuses on the big stuff.
 However, he has shown he can fight when the situation demands it.